Health in Vietnam: Agent Orange

 Several health defects have been correlated with the use of the chemical dioxin, also known as Agent Orange, during the Resistance War Against America (Vietnam War).
 Dioxin was used by U.S military forces in the war as a defoliant and is now considered a carcinogen.
 Major differences in dioxin levels have been measured in the blood and breast milk of those living in areas that had been sprayed with Agent Orange when compared to other areas of Vietnam.
 This carcinogen is associated with tumors, immune deficiency, reproductive and developmental disorders, nervous system defects, and a variety of other birth defects including Spina bifida.
 Agent Orange continues to be a risk factor in Vietnam today because of its continued presence in soil, wildlife, and food.
 In addition, the effects continue to be seen in generations born to those exposed to Agent orange.
-Beginning in 2007, Vietnam Veterans are now compensated for detrimental health effects due to Exposure.
+Beginning in 2007, Vietnam Veterans are now compensated for detrimental health effects due to exposure.

+Psychological issues

+Psychological warfare was practiced in Vietnam in the form of Operation Wandering Soul from U.S. forces against North Vietnamese and Viet Cong soldiers, which continues to be a risk factor in the form of intergenerational trauma for descendants of war.
+Social stigma around the issues of psychological ailments make it difficult to access required help, including issues revolving around anxiety, stress, alcoholism, depression, etc., which may be compounded by the effects of natural disasters or chronic poverty.
+Younger generations psychological issues may stem from increased access to the online world, causing overthinking, anxiety, insomnia.